 - accept directly or indirectly from a person, firm, or corporation to which a contract or purchase order has been or may be, awarded, a rebate, gift, money, or anything of value other than items of nominal value.
 No such employee may further accept any promise, obligation or contract for future reward.

-Departments with repetitive annual purchases from a vendor that exceed the bid threshold must submit a Requisition to Purchasing for competitive bidding.
+Departments with repetitive annual purchases from a supplier that exceed the bid threshold must submit a Requisition to Purchasing for competitive bidding.

 Individual purchases and contracts valued at $1,000,000 and over must be presented to the Board of Regents for approval after the bid/proposal process has been completed and prior to executing the purchase or contract.